Direct Access Lab Testing: Types You Can Order from Home

 STD testing can be a highly sensitive procedure for many patients.
 Although STD tests are a common and important part of regular health screenings, some individuals may feel uncomfortable or embarrassed discussing these tests with their physician.

-At-home STD tests allow patients to access the specialized testing they need, while maintaining a sense of privacy and confidentiality.
-Patients without insurance coverage may also benefit from direct access STD testing.
+At-home STD tests allow patients to access the specialized testing they need while maintaining a sense of privacy and confidentiality.
+Patients without insurance coverage may also benefit from direct access to STD testing.